 Rajasthan (Ranthambore & Aravalli Hills)

 Ranthambore is possibly the park which is most convenient to include on a vacation to India, with superb tiger sightings on offer and a collection of excellent luxury wildlife lodges.
 It takes about five hours to get to Ranthambore from Agra (where you can see the Taj Mahal) and Jaipur (the capital of Rajasthan) and can also be combined with other highlights of Rajasthan.
 The park is exceptionally beautiful, with a historic fortress standing within the park.
 Tiger numbers have increased slowly since 1973 when it became a National Park, and some tigers are now being moved to other parks such as Sariska, in the hope these parks that once were home to tigers can once again breed a new tiger population.
 Ranthambore has some superb accommodation options from the luxury tented camps of Aman-i-Khas, Sher Bagh and Oberoi Vanyavilas, to the boutique Khem Vilas.
-We have a wonderful suggested itinerary – Introduction to India – which includes the classic Golden Triangle and a visit to Ranthambore National Park.
-This park is possibly the best choice to visit if traveling with the family on a tiger safari.

 For guests who just want to see leopard, maybe on a tour of Rajasthan, then consider stopping for a few nights at Jawai Leopard Camp from which leopard is often seen close to the lodge and is located midway between Udaipur and Jodhpur.